Vivo V15 With Pop-Up Selfie Camera, MediaTek Helio P70 SoC Launched

-Vivo V15 has been unveiled officially just days after the Chinese company brought the V15 Pro smartphone to India.
-Similar to the model that was launched in India last week, the Vivo V15 packs a pop-up selfie camera as well.
+Vivo V15 has finally gone official, after much anticipation following the Vivo V15 Pro launch in India India.
+The Chinese company has launched the Vivo V15 in Malaysia and Thailand markets, and the model is very similar to the higher-end model that was launched in India last week - packing a pop-up selfie camera as well.
 The smartphone also comes with 6GB of RAM and a triple rear camera setup.
 However, unlike the V15 Pro that has a Qualcomm Snapdragon 675 SoC, the Vivo V15 includes with a MediaTek Helio P70 SoC.
 There is also a traditional fingerprint sensor at the back, instead of an in-display fingerprint sensor that's available on the Pro-variant.
-The new Vivo phone has been launched in Thailand and Malaysia markets.
-It is believed to be coming to the Indian market as well.
+It is believed to be coming to the Indian market as well, if teasers are to be believed.

 Vivo V15 price